makersacademy/takeaway-challenge/README.md

  ```

-This is the second weekend challenge; to be completed at the end of week 2 during Makers Academy
+This is the second weekend challenge; to be completed at the end of week 2 during Makers Academy.